Information & FAQs

 Website photographs

-The vast majority of photographs on this website are customers' photographs, indeed, the majority of photographs are from a hand full of very talented customers, and we would like to thank them for their significant contribution to the website.
-It would be a very dull affair otherwise!
+The vast majority of photographs on this website are customers' photographs, the majority from a handful of talented customers whom we would like to thank for their significant contribution to the website.

-Title image: a group of twelve Swedes, French and Americans on the Norfolk ‘Rose’ tour at Stow Hall, Norfolk, pictured with Lady Hare (centre rear) and her Head Hardener, Justin Garry (far left)
+Title image: a group of twelve Swedes, French and Americans on the Norfolk ‘Rose’ tour at Stow Hall, Norfolk, pictured with the late Lady Hare (centre rear) and her then Head Hardener, Justin Garry (far left)

 “We did have such a memorable time on your tour.
 All of your plans and choices of stops and meals, etc. were perfect.
 Thank you, thank you.
 It was just such a fun time.”